Pas-Kapli/AAvsDNA/README.md

 The two sets of frequencies are assigned to different parts of the tree.

-* The "metazoa-based" folder contains two scripts: "generate_control_M3_BSH.py" and "generate_control_M3_SH2.py" that generate indelible control files under the BSH and the SH2 models correspondingly and with guide trees matching the metazoa phylogenies A and C of Figure 3 in the manuscript.
+* The "metazoa" folder contains: 1) the DNA alignment for the 22 animal species used in the study, and 2) two scripts: "generate_control_M3_BSH.py" and "generate_control_M3_SH2.py" that generate indelible control files under the BSH and the SH2 models correspondingly and with guide trees matching the metazoa phylogenies A and C of Figure 3 in the manuscript.

 For further information regarding these files or the analyses presented in the manuscript, contact me at p.kapli@ucl.ac.uk or k.pashalia@gmail.com.